vipin011992/spring-microservice/README.md

   Implementation of load balancer using Ribbon -
 	If multiple instance of currency-exchange-service is executing then instead of configuring hard coded url/port, load balancer           ribbon will be used.

+ Setting up Zuul API Gateway between microservice invocations -

+       'currency-conversion-service' will invoked zuul api gateway 'netflix-zuul-api-gateway-server' and this will redirect invocation           to 'currency-exchange-service'

   5.1 CurrencyConversionBean.java (pojo)